dekodernl/lightspeed-custom-rss-gtin13/README.md

 12 arbitrary selected numbers and a 13th check-digit.
 This check-digit is calculated by multiplying every odd digit by 1 and every even digit by 3.
-The sum of these multiplied digits is subtracted from the closest higher number devidable by 10.
-For instance if the sum is 57 this is subtracted from 60 thus 3 is the check-digit.
+The sum of these multiplied digits is subtracted from the closest higher number divisible by 10.
+For instance if the sum is 57 and this is subtracted from 60 the result is 3 - which is the check-digit.

 ### How does the code-conversion work?
 Here is a step-by-step walk thru so you can learn and adapt if necessary.